-Admission requirements: Writing sample: at least one college paper in Egyptology and Assyriology (of less than 20 pages).
-Reading knowledge of both German and French recommended.
-Students selected for preliminary approval will be asked to an interview before being accepted in the program.
+Admission requirements: Writing sample in intended area of specialization (not to exceed 20 pages).
+Students selected for preliminary approval will be invited to interview before being accepted into the program.

 GRE General: Required